Visit the National AIDS Memorial by clicking on the logo.

 13 years old ... forever

 Jared developed depression from bullying at school as well as an assault by a bully in school.
 His depression led him to commit suicide.
-His mother maintains aan extensive website with Jarad's story and many references.
+His mother has retired her website with Jared's story, but started a facebook page.

 1994 - 2008